Film Career Finder

 According to ZipRecruiter, the average annual salary for a Casting Director is approximately $71,554.
 The salary range for Casting Directors runs from $61,000 to $82,500.

-It’s important to keep in mind that numerous factors can impact an annual salary, including the scope of the project, the experience of the Casting Director, and the number of projects a Casting Director is hired for over the course of a year.
+It’s important to keep in mind that numerous factors can impact a Casting Director’s salary or rate, including the scope of the project, the experience of the Casting Director, and the number of projects a Casting Director is hired for over the course of a year.
+Some of the highest paid Casting Directors include Sarah Halley Finn, Janet Hirshenson, Jane Jenkins, Debra Zane, and Allison Jones.

 Thinking of becoming a Casting Director?
 This video offers advice on how to create your career.